 Mom offers to help with the battery, but Sarah says no thank you and decides she won’t have it ready for class.
 Sarah leaves for school.

 Up on Galaxy Warriors, Cosmo Royale introduces Forcefear who has a very powerful force field power.

 “How dare you!
 My suit cost 10,000 space bouillon.”

-Down at shop class, Victor and Monty present their invention, the Mighty Mag, which can find and attract any metal.
+Down at shop class, Victor and Monty present their invention, the Mega Mag, which can find and attract any metal.
 It definitely works when they try it on a hubcap.
 And when they forget to turn it off, attracts all sorts of metal parts, burying them.